 <?xml version="1.0" encoding="utf-8" ?> <configuration> <system.serviceModel> <protocolMapping> <add scheme="http" binding="customBinding" /> </protocolMapping> <bindings> <customBinding> <!-- Configure a CustomBinding that disables keepAliveEnabled--> <binding keepAliveEnabled="False"/> </customBinding> </bindings> </system.serviceModel> </configuration>

 Load Balancing with the WSHttp Binding and the WSDualHttp Binding

-Turn off Security Context Establishment: this can be accomplished by the setting the EstablishSecurityContext property on the WSHttpBinding to
+Turn off Security Context Establishment or use stateful security sessions.
+Security Context Establishment can be turned off by setting the EstablishSecurityContext property on the WSHttpBinding to

 Do not use reliable sessions.
 This feature is off by default.

 The NetTcpBinding can be load balanced using IP-layer load balancing techniques.
 However, the NetTcpBinding pools TCP connections by default to reduce connection latency.
 This is an optimization that interferes with the basic mechanism of load balancing.
 The primary configuration value for optimizing the NetTcpBinding is the lease timeout, which is part of the Connection Pool Settings.
 Connection pooling causes client connections to become associated to specific servers within the farm.
 As the lifetime of those connections increase (a factor controlled by the lease timeout setting), the load distribution across various servers in the farm becomes unbalanced.
 As a result the average call time increases.
 So when using the NetTcpBinding in load-balanced scenarios, consider reducing the default lease timeout used by the binding.
 A 30-second lease timeout is a reasonable starting point for load-balanced scenarios, although the optimal value is application-dependent.
 For more information about the channel lease timeout and other transport quotas, see Transport Quotas.